Patient's Query

 Hello doctor,

 I am a 28-year-old male.
-I am having mucus collected in my throat region for almost two weeks now.
-As long as I remember, maybe for 10 years or so, I have been suffering from this condition which some have called bronchitis, dust allergy, etc. Any change in weather, any perception of dust, any smoke and fragrance from vehicles, incense sticks, powders or scents, or exposure to cold and cold items cause this secretion of mucus in my throat area.
-It usually is just a mucus collection in my throat for days together.
-Usually, no cough or fever or throat pain or running nose.
-The collection is more in the morning after I wake up from sleep.
+I have had mucus collecting in my throat for almost two weeks now.
+For as long as I can remember, maybe for 10 years or so, I have been suffering from this condition, which some have called bronchitis, dust allergy, and so on.
+Any change in weather, any exposure to dust, smoke and fragrance from vehicles, incense sticks, powders or scents, or exposure to cold items causes this mucus secretion in my throat area.
+It is usually just a mucus collection in my throat for several days.
+Typically, there is no cough, fever, throat pain, or runny nose.
+The collection is more pronounced in the morning after I wake up from sleep.
 The condition is more prevalent in cold weather.
-I was outside of my hometown for a few years but did not face this issue as much as I do when I am visiting my hometown.
+I was away from my hometown for a few years, but I did not experience this issue as much as I do when visiting my hometown.
 I want a permanent solution for this.
-I have not undergone any major tests or anything for this problem.
-It is more like visiting a local doctor when symptoms occur and taking medicines for infection.
-I am taking Montek FX (Fexofenadine and Montelukast) and Flomist nasal spray for 10 days.
-While the condition has improved, I am still not back to normal and I still can feel the mucus sitting in my throat region.
+I have not undergone any major tests for this problem.
+I usually visit a local doctor when symptoms occur and take medicines for the infection.
+I am taking Montek FX (Fexofenadine and Montelukast) and Fluticasone nasal spray for 10 days.
+While the condition has improved, I am still not back to normal and can still feel the mucus in my throat.

 Kindly help.